reactjs/react.dev/content/docs/render-props.md

 This technique makes the behavior that we need to share extremely portable.
 To get that behavior, render a `<Mouse>` with a `render` prop that tells it what to render with the current (x, y) of the cursor.

 One interesting thing to note about render props is that you can implement most [higher-order components](/docs/higher-order-components.html) (HOC) using a regular component with a render prop.
-For example, if you would prefer to have a `withMouse` HOC instead of a `<Mouse>` component, you could easily create one using a regular `<Mouse>` with a render prop:
+For example, if you would prefer to have a `withMouse` HOC instead of a `<MouseTracker>` component, you could easily create one using a regular `<Mouse>` with a render prop:

 ```js
 // If you really want a HOC for some reason, you can easily